Pathfinder-WOTR-Modding-Community/ModFinder/README.md

 ## Troubleshooting

-* Make sure you have [.NET Runtime 5.0](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-desktop-5.0.0-windows-x64-installer) installed
+* Make sure you have [.NET Destkop Runtime 5.0](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-desktop-5.0.0-windows-x64-installer) or later installed
-    * In the future it will likely migrate to .NET Runtime 6.0 since 5.0 is EOL
-* If you have a non-standard installation directory it may fail to find your Wrath installation.
-Currently there is no fix, expect improvements in the future (it's pretty effective at finding it right now, but some cases do fail).
+    * .NET 6.0 and soon .NET 7.0 should work as well, but if not try the link above
 * Try [running it as an Administrator](https://www.itechtics.com/run-programs-administrator/)
 * Make sure your anti-virus is not blocking it
     * We is very sus
-* Some users have reported that uninstalling .NET Runtime 6.0 fixed it
+* File an [issue](https://github.com/Pathfinder-WOTR-Modding-Community/ModFinder/issues/new) or reach out on Discord
+    * Share your log file: `%UserProfile%\AppData\Local\Modfinder\Log.txt`

 ### Problems with a mod?